jpverkamp/blog/content/programming/2015/2015-07-02-scraping-kindle-highlights.md

         ...
 ```

 Luckily, the next part is a little easier to deal with.
 There is actually an API of sorts of Kindle highlights, once you have a user ID.
-All you have to do is hit `https://kindle.amazon.com/kcw/highlights?asin={book_id}` (potentially many times, it's {{< wikipedia "paginated" >}}):
+All you have to do is hit `https://kindle.amazon.com/kcw/highlights?asin={book_id}` (potentially many times, it's [[wiki:paginated]]()):

 ```python
 ...